polubis/Design-Architectural-patterns/README.md

 ##### Hello world examples

-> BAD - there is not option to add new user dynamically - closed for extension
+> BAD - there is not option to add new user dynamically - closed for extension.
 ```ts
 export const usersManager = () => {
   const users = ['Piotr', 'Pawel', 'Adam'];